 Pre-emptive Right.
 Under the Investor Rights Agreement, the Company will also grant to Osisko certain equity financing rights to participate in future offerings of any new securities by the Company.
-Provided that Osisko meets the same Ownership Conditions, either (i) or (ii), as applicable, if the Company proposes to issue or sell any Common Shares or other equity securities or any warrant, option or other right to acquire equity securities or other securities convertible or exchangeable for equity securities (the "New Securities"), then Osisko has the right to subscribe for and purchase, each type, class or series of New Securities, as applicable, on terms and conditions not less favorable than those provided to the other subscribers of such New Securities, up to an amount sufficient to maintain Osisko's aggregate pro rata ownership interest in the outstanding Common Shares.
+Provided that Osisko meets the Ownership Conditions, if the Company proposes to issue or sell any Common Shares or other equity securities or any warrant, option or other right to acquire equity securities or other securities convertible or exchangeable for equity securities (the "New Securities"), then Osisko has the right to subscribe for and purchase, each type, class or series of New Securities, as applicable, on terms and conditions not less favourable than those provided to the other subscribers of such New Securities, up to an amount sufficient to maintain Osisko's aggregate pro rata ownership interest in the outstanding Common Shares.

 Stream Participation Right.
-Provided that Osisko meets the Ownership Conditions, either (i) or (ii), as appliable, as noted above under "Pre-emptive Right", Osisko shall then have the exclusive right to participate in, and acquire up to 20% of, any stream, forward sale, prepay, royalty, off-take or similar transaction between the Company, as purchaser and/or creditor, and one or more third party counterparties (the "Stream Participation Right").
+Provided that Osisko meets the Ownership Conditions, Osisko shall have the exclusive right to participate in, and acquire up to 20% of, any stream, forward sale, prepay, royalty, off-take or similar transaction between the Company, as purchaser and/or creditor, and one or more third party counterparties (the "Stream Participation Right").
 Similarly, the Company, and its affiliates, shall not sell all or part of its interest in or rights under any asset or agreement in respect of which Osisko has exercised its Stream Participation Right, without first having offered same to Osisko in writing.